May 9, 2018

 From $1.75 to over $15.65

-has been caught in a battle between Intel and NVIDIA with all three
+has been caught in a battle with NVIDIA with both

 From $0.27 (4.16.2007) to over $33